gjungb/axios/README.md

 ## Credits

-axios is heavily inspired by the [$http service](https://docs.angularjs.org/api/ng/service/$http) provided in [Angular](https://angularjs.org/).
-Ultimately axios is an effort to provide a standalone `$http`-like service for use outside of Angular.
+axios is heavily inspired by the [$http service](https://docs.angularjs.org/api/ng/service/$http) provided in [AngularJS](https://angularjs.org/).
+Ultimately axios is an effort to provide a standalone `$http`-like service for use outside of AngularJS.

 ## License